sandhawke/kgx-server/README.md

-QuadSite is simple server-side browser for RDF data.
+kgx-server is simple server-side browser for RDF data.
 You set it up with some RDF datasets (triples and/or quads), and it lets users poke at them a little.
 The main goal is to make medium-complexity RDF datasets be easily used by coders without knowing about RDF.